 - Making offensive gestures

-- Making offensive reference to an individual's mental or physical disability
+- Making offensive references to an individual's mental or physical disability

 - Sharing inappropriate images, videos, emails, letters, or notes